Last updated: May 2026

 By shortening the distance between order and fulfillment, JIT turns inventory from a cash drain into a source of agility and profit.

-2. Order data is sent automatically to your manufacturer or direct-from-factory 3PL partner.
+2. Your system sends order data automatically to your manufacturer or direct-from-factory 3PL partner.

 3. The partner produces or picks and ships the product directly to the customer.